microsoft/nni/docs/source/experiment/aml.rst

    * - Field name
      - Description
    * - dockerImage
      - Required field.
 The docker image name used in job.
-If you don't want to build your own, NNI has provided image `msranni/nni <https://hub.docker.com/r/msranni/nni>`__, which is up-to-date with every NNI release.
+If you don't want to build your own, NNI has provided a docker image `msranni/nni <https://hub.docker.com/r/msranni/nni>`__, which is up-to-date with every NNI release.
    * - subscriptionId
      - Required field.
 The subscription id of your account, can be found in ``config.json`` described above.
    * - resourceGroup